-Nehimba is privately owned and succeeds in its aim to combine luxury living and authentic African charm.
+Part of the Imvelo Safari Lodges collection, Nehimba succeeds in its aim to combine luxury living and authentic African charm.
 The staff are welcoming and friendly, providing a good laundry service and three delicious meals per day.
 We thoroughly recommend dining under the stars or sitting around campfire with a sundowner and sharing stories!

 ACCESS & LOCATION: